 (4) "Department" as it relates to the organizational structure of a fair, means an animal species, production group, or other principal classification of exhibits.
-As used in any other context, "department" means the state of Wisconsin Department of Agriculture, Trade and Consumer Protection.
+As used in any other context, "department" means the state of Wisconsin Department of Agriculture, Trade and Consumer Protection. sifica-tions for a fair and is limited to junior division, open division and senior citizens division.

-(5) "Division" means one of 3 exhibitor group classifica-tions for a fair and is limited to junior division, open division and senior citizens division.
 (6) "Entry class" means a class in which the fair allows exhibitors to submit entries.